 The Directors' Remuneration is reviewed annually by the CNG Committee and recommendations are made to the Board following a review of market data from the Comparator Group.
-The Directors' Remuneration has not increased since 2012, at which time the retainer fees for non-management directors were adjusted.
+In 2016, the CNG Committee recommended to the Board, which the Board unanimously approved, that the retainer fees for non-management directors be reduced by 20 percent as a cost control initiative in response to the economic downturn.
+In 2018, the Board unanimously approved the reestablishment of the pre-2016 retainer fees.